 About the National Museum of African Art

-The Smithsonian’s National Museum of African Art is the only museum in the world dedicated solely to the collection, conservation, study, and exhibition of Africa’s arts across time and media.
-It boasts a collection of over 12,000 artworks spanning more than 1,000 years of African history and includes a variety of media from across the continent.
-The museum has a new mission to become a 21st century global African art museum by reimagining itself—art experiences, knowledge production, collections and practices—to better contribute to regenerative art ecosystems on the continent and throughout the diaspora.
-The aim is to not just be ‘about’ Africa but to be of Africa and for Africans in the U.S., in Africa and globally.
-More information is available on the museum’s website.
+The Smithsonian’s National Museum of African Art is the only museum in the world dedicated solely to the collection, conservation, study and exhibition of Africa’s arts across time and media.
+The museum’s collection of over 13,000 artworks spans more than 1,000 years of African history and includes a variety of media from across the continent.
+For more information, call (202) 633-4600 or visit the museum’s website.
+For general Smithsonian information, the public can call (202) 633-1000.
 Follow the museum on Twitter, YouTube, Instagram and Facebook.